Dialogue: The Heart of New School Parenting

 Influence Does Not Equal Control

 In the New School approach to parenting, we acknowledge that while we have absolutely no control over our children’s behavior, but only over our own, we also acknowledge that we have tremendous influence on our children’s thoughts, feelings, and behavior.
 We acknowledge that influence does not equal control.
 So, in our efforts to influence their behavior, and get them to talk to us, we recognize that the most respectful (and also realistic) thing to do is to back off (this is not backing down).
 We let them know that we really do want to hear how they think and feel about things, and we are willing to listen when they are ready to talk.
+In fact, we prefer to do this before we want to slap some kind of punishment on them because dialogue can be a much more effective way of teaching — which is what the real meaning of “discipline” is.

 The Old School approach to parenting consists of this model: 1) Parents speak, 2) make the Rules, 3) expect Obedience, and 4) Punish disobedience.
 The New School approach to parenting consists of an entirely different model: 1) Parents and children Dialogue, 2) reach Agreements, 3) expect Cooperation, and 4) hold each other Accountable when the agreements are broken.